nios-students/docs/wiki/EServices.md

 - Make sure the study centre is **active**
 - Confirm it is **currently affiliated with NIOS**
 - Do not repeat the same mistake
-  How to do it? here is the NIOS SC portal! - https://sdmis.nios.ac.in/registration/locate-study-center
+  How to do it?
+Here is the NIOS SC portal! - https://sdmis.nios.ac.in/registration/locate-study-center

 #### 4. Complete the self-declaration
 - Write your **name**